Families with Children Dominate Single-Family Rental Demand, Single Renters on the Rise in Apartments

 This picture is flipped in single-family home rentals, where as expected, families with children formed the modal demand group — representing 45% of total households in this asset class.

-The 2016 ACS snapshot for large asset multifamily is strikingly different, where single renters alone comprised nearly 60% of all households.
+The U.S. Census Bureau’s 2016 American Community Survey (ACS) snapshot for large asset multifamily is strikingly different, where single renters alone comprised nearly 60% of all households.
 Families with children registered at a market share of less than 15%.

 Families without children present an interesting sub-segment, which as we examine in a later blog, is strongly associated with householder age.
 This group is equally represented in small and large apartment properties, where they account for 17% of households in both.
 In single-family rental homes, they make up a slightly higher share of 22%.

 Distributional Shift Towards Single Renters and Families without Children

 A distributional comparison of household types in 2014 and 2016 indicated some broader movements impacting the rental housing market.

 As shown below, small asset properties displayed a noticeable shift away from families with children, whose shares went down by 121 basis points (bps) between 2014 and 2016.
 This is a similar trend across the rental market, which reflects the recent slight uptick in homeownership rates.

 In comparison, small asset single renters and families without children show overall share gains close to 50 bps over this period.
 Apartment shares also increased their presence by 26 bps.
 These patterns are similar across the rental market to varying degrees.

 Going forward, with the improving economy and wages, property operators need to keep a watchful eye on home ownership.
 This could have direct implications for unit mix and amenities catering to smaller and older households.